MegaManSec/JoshuaHu/_posts/2024-02-02-enrolling-hardware-keys-2fa-google-workspace.md

 ---
 layout: post
 title: "The End of Yubikeys as 2-Factor-Authentication?
-Google Breaks 2FA with Yubikeys"
+Google Breaks 2FA with Yubikeys in Favor of Passkeys"
 author: "Joshua Rogers"
 categories: security
 ---